greendavegreen/hyraxDevLauncher/readMe.md

 }
 ```

-6. use the hyrax-start script via the AWS cli to start your VM (where XXX is the name/initials you used for your VM)
+6. Use the hyrax-start script via the AWS cli to start your VM (where XXX is the name/initials you used for your VM)
 ```console
  ~ aws hyrax-start tt
 ------------------------